 - The space industry, including as a propellant for space rockets.
 When combined with liquid oxygen (as an oxidizer), hydrogen can generate the tremendous power that is needed to launch a space rocket.

 - The maritime industry shows increasing interest in hydrogen as a sustainable energy carrier (via fuel cells).
 In order to meet the EU’s targets on reducing CO2 emissions, a shift from fossil fuels to CO2-free fuel is mandatory for this industry.

 - The aviation industry is working persistently on models for hydrogen-powered aircraft engines.
 The first pilot models are expected to be built around 2030, but the new aircraft models will not be put into service before 2040.

 - The road transport sector, comprising both freight and passenger transportation.
 Some passenger cars and trucks have recently been developed that use hydrogen as an energy source.
 However, the use of hydrogen for freight traffic is not expected to take off before 2025.
 Trials of using hydrogen as a source of energy for internal combustion engines are also taking place.

 - The Industrial sector, in which hydrogen serves as a fundamental raw material for ammonia and plastics production.
 Hydrogen is also used to make petroleum products and methanol.

-- The energy sector, in which hydrogen can be used to both cool generators in power plants and stabilize the power grid.
+- The energy sector, in which hydrogen can be used for both cooling generators in power plants as well as stabilizing the power grid. the power grid.
 Hydrogen is stored and used in fuel cells, which provide a stable backup of energy resulting in optimal uptime.

 While the above industries are currently the most prominent users of- and interested in- hydrogen, many other sectors utilize the versatile gas.
 For example, the food industry uses hydrogen to convert unsaturated fats into saturated oils and fats.